nbessi/odoo_new_api_guideline/source/conventions.rst

 diplaying the warning message.

 Should receive as parameters:

-:param int action_id: id of the action where to perform the redirection
+* :param int action_id: id of the action where to perform the redirection
-:param string button_text: text to put on the button that will trigger the redirection.
+* :param string button_text: text to put on the button that will trigger the redirection.

 AccessDenied
 ############

 Login/password error.
-No message, no traceback
+No message, no traceback.

 AccessError
 ###########